 The church dates back to 1858–79, but thanks to an extensive $177 million rehabilitation project, completed in late 2015 and christened with a papal visit and mass, the cathedral no longer shows its age.
 The three-year renovation left no stone or detail unturned, from the stone faces of the 80-foot spires that tower above 5th Avenue to the cleaned and glazed (for UV protection) 3,700 stained-glass panels and the newly revealed skylights that had been covered with roofing for decades, down to the newly added panels of the

-glimpse of the organ loft and the famous rose window (considered stained-glass artist Charles Connick's greatest work).
-You can still check out the statues in the alcoves around the nave, including a modern depiction of the first American-born saint, Mother Elizabeth Ann Seton.
-Don't miss a highlight in your rush to enter or leave; the ornately carved bronze double doors, each weighing 9,200 pounds and featuring sculptures of saints, underwent a painstaking, three-month restoration that cost about $500,000.
+confessional, carefully carved to match existing woodwork.
+In addition to cosmetic work and restorations, the building now has a state-of-the-art sprinkler system as well as a heating and cooling system that reduces energy consumption by 30%.
+Highlights of this brightened and refreshed cathedral include the almost-90-year-old organ in the choir gallery with its—newly cleaned—7,855 pipes and the famous rose window (considered stained-glass-artist Charles Connick's greatest work).
+Also check out the statues in the alcoves around the nave, including a modern depiction of the first American-born saint, Mother Elizabeth Ann Seton.
+Don't miss the ornately carved bronze double doors on your way in and out: each weighs 9,200 pounds and features sculptures of saints.

-The church's Pieta sculpture is three times larger than the Pieta in St. Peter's Rome.
-Construction does not interfere with daily masses or the free guided tours held at 10 am most days (call ahead to confirm).
+The church's Pietà sculpture is three times larger than the Pietà at St. Peter's in Rome.
+Daily masses are open and free to the public (check the website for schedule) with the exception of Midnight Mass on Christmas Eve, which is a ticketed event.
+Free guided tours are held at 10 am most days (call ahead to confirm).